Lehigh Gorge State Park: Course

 The Lehigh River forms the border between Carbon and Luzerne counties in the northern part of the park.
 The northern end of Lehigh Gorge State Park is just below the U.S. Army Corps of Engineers Francis E. Walter Dam, in Bear Creek Township on the right bank (Luzerne County) and Kidder Township on the left bank (Carbon County).
 The Lehigh River flows generally south and enters Dennison Township, then the borough of White Haven, the northern access point, on the right (Luzerne) bank.
-It enters the borough of East Side, opposite White Haven, on the left (Carbon) bank.
+It enters the borough of East Side, opposite White Haven.

 Leaving the boroughs, the river enters Foster Township on the right (Luzerne) bank, and returns to Kidder Township, passing Hickory Run State Park on the left (Carbon) bank.

 The river and park then leave Luzerne County, with the southern part of the park entirely within Carbon County.
 Lehigh Township is on the right bank, with the river entering Penn Forest Township soon after on the left bank.
 The river veers west here and makes a large, tight bend at Rockport and the central access point (right bank), before heading back east, then south, west, and then generally south again.
 Some of the land bordering the river here is Pennsylvania State Game Lands Number 141.
 The park then enters the borough of Jim Thorpe on the left bank, then the borough of Nesquehoning on the right bank, with the Glen Onoko southern access point on the right bank in Lehigh Township, just before Nesquehoning.
 Soon both banks of the river are within the borough of Jim Thorpe, and shortly after this the park ends, just above the Pennsylvania Route 903 bridge.

 The Lehigh Gorge Trail, a multi-use rail trail, follows the right bank of the Lehigh River south through the park from the village of Port Jenkins in Dennison Township in Luzerne County to Glen Onoko in Lehigh Township in Carbon County.